SEI-R-2-22/u2_lesson_react_router/README.md

 Now it looks a little something like this: `http://localhost:3000/posts/3`.

 The `:post_id` parameter is missing!
 Well, actually... it's not, remember when we mentioned that it was just a placeholder, well that's exactly what it is.
 A placeholder until we send a specific data point to navigate to.
-Now that we selected our data point `React Router` goes, "Oh so you want that specific item?
-No problem, I got you!" and badabing badaboom theres our specific blog post!
+- Let's look at the `PostCard` component in our `components` folder.
+- Notice how it is using `react-router-dom`'s `<Link />` component to dynamicall render posts with different ids.

 But wait, why are we still seeing all of the posts?
 Something tells me we might need a `Switch`.